 - Stories of Courage, Resilience and Hope in the Voice of Latino Immigrants

-Latino Americans Pittsburgh is a new series jointly produced by Casa San José and artist Andres Tapia-Urzua.
+Latino Americans Pittsburgh is a series jointly produced by Casa San José and artist Andres Tapia-Urzua.
 It is made possible by a Just Arts grant from The Heinz Endowments.

-The new local series Latino Americans Pittsburgh is a video documentary aimed at helping to represent the Latino community in the Pittsburgh region.
+The local series Latino Americans Pittsburgh is a video documentary aimed at helping to represent the Latino community in the Pittsburgh region.

 At this critical moment, we consider it necessary to listen, understand, and provide visibility to the Latino community and their families who, like any other minority group, is currently living with the threat of racism and social prejudice.